INTBUS 7506 - International Business Strategy (M)

 Learning & Teaching Activities

-The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The University expects full-time students (i.e., those taking 12 units per semester) to devote a total of 48 hours per week to their studies.
+The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The following information is provided as a guide to assist students with engaging appropriately with the course requirements.
+The University expects full-time students (i.e., those taking 12 units per semester) to devote a total of 48 hours per week to their studies.
 This means that you are expected to commit approximately 9 hours for a three-unit course of private study outside of your regular classes.
-Each student can expect to dedicate approximately 150 hours to undertaking this Course.
+Each student can expect to dedicate approximately 156 hours to undertaking this Course.
 Students in this course are expected to attend all weekly sessions throughout the semester.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: